Implementation standards

 • Purpose clarity (why data exists)

-• Retention intent (what is kept and why)
+• Retention clarity (what is kept and why)

-Legal decisions remain with the client; we implement documented controls in scope.
+Legal responsibility stays with the client; we implement agreed controls within scope.

 Accessibility